neelakansha85/site-setup-wizard/readme.txt

 Please check https://github.com/neelakansha85/site-setup-wizard for more documentation for now.

 == Changelog ==
+= 1.5.4 =
+* Fixed an issue related to Theme step displaying all network enabled themes.
+Please refer to [Issue #32](https://github.com/neelakansha85/site-setup-wizard/issues/32) for additional details.

 = 1.5.3 =
 * Added new feature to allow super admins to perform additional check before displaying all steps to user using [SSW Additional Checks](https://github.com/neelakansha85/ssw-additional-checks) Plugin.
 Please refer to [Issue #31](https://github.com/neelakansha85/site-setup-wizard/issues/31) for additional details.